Eleanor McIntosh, Chair

 Janet Robinson has been teaching at the elementary level for over 19 years.
 She has taught all subjects and all grades, but specializes in Core French.
 Her husband and her three daughters are her delight.
 She is interested in Aboriginal culture and history and is passionate about Equity, Diversity and Social Justice.
 She believes that our Black students need to be given extra encouragement to “be the best they can be.”
 She looks forward to being a “member-at-large” this year on the DBEN executive.

-Sharon Knights is a K-6 Programs Facilitator in the areas of Literacy and Numeracy for the Pickering schools.
+Sharon Knights is the Vice Principal at Bolton C. Falby Public School.
 She has been in education for 21 years with the Toronto District School Board and the Durham District School Board.
 Sharon is a long standing member of the Durham Black Educators’ Network who continues to work with the network in various capacities.
 During the past seven years she has been involved in various parent engagement initiatives including the facilitation of the DBEN book club focused on “A Black Parents Handbook to Educating Your Children (outside the classroom)” by Baruti K. Kafele.
 Last year Sharon was also a part of the Activating Student Success Awards Committee.
 This year she is a member at large with DBEN and is looking forward to a great year.
 Sharon believes that all students can learn given the right amount of time, the proper tools and strategies.
 In the words of Nelson Mandela, “Education is the most powerful weapon you can use to change the world”.

-Margaret Lazarus is a Past Chair of Durham Black Educators Network (DBEN) and one of its founding members.
-Having spent the past 28 years working as a teacher at all levels of the Ontario Educational System in both the private and public systems of education and as an elementary school administrator, her goal has always been to ensure that all children learn and that student achievement is not dependent on socio-economic status, race, gender or culture.
+Margaret Lazarus is a Past Chair of Durham Black Educators’ Network (DBEN) and one of its founding members.
+Having spent the past 30 years working as a teacher at all levels of the Ontario Educational System in both the private and public systems of education and as an elementary school administrator, her goal has always been to ensure that all children learn and that student achievement is not dependent on socio-economic status, race, gender or culture.
 Her goal for this term’s executive is to continue to provide exceptional service to the DBEN community.
 Margaret acquired a B.A. in French Literature and Psychology from the University of Toronto in 1983.
 Her love for the French language led her to Université Laval in Quebec City where she obtained a Master of Arts degree in French Literature in the summer of 1987.
-Over the next twenty-eight years, Ms. Laz, as she is affectionately called, taught students of all ages–from Junior Kindergarten to OAC (formerly Grade 13) in both private and public school boards.
 In 1993, Margaret secured a Master of Education Degree with a focus in Educational Administration from the University of Toronto.
-Currently, Margaret Lazarus is Principal of Sir John A. Macdonald P.S., a French Immersion school in Pickering, Ontario.
+Currently, Margaret Lazarus is an Administrative Officer with the Durham District School Board and works with 45 schools across the district.